 ‘One of the happiest features of possessing a capacious vocabulary is the opportunity to insult your enemies with impunity.
 While the maddening crowd gets mad with exhausted epithets such as ‘You rotten pig’ and ‘You dirty bum,’ you can acerbate, deprecate, derogate, and excoriate your nemesis with a battalion of laser-precise pejoratives.
 You can brand him or her a grandiloquent popinjay, venal pettifogger, nefarious miscreant, flagitious recidivist, sententious blatherskite, mawkish ditherer, arrant peculator, irascible misanthrope, hubristic narcissist, feckless sycophant, vituperative virago, vapid yahoo, eructative panjandrum, saturnine misanthrope, antediluvian troglodyte, maudlin poetaster, splenetic termagant, pernicious quidnunc, rancorous anchorite, perfidious mountebank, or irascible curmudgeon.’

 So are we now reduced to a small selection of often four-letter dressed expletives?
 And is everything desirable just, well, ‘nice’?

 If all this is so, what are the causes?
 What can be done to maintain English as a peculiarly rich language with a subtle and varied vocabulary?
 In particular, how can we harness the many opportunities now afforded by information technology to ensure that it is a platform for verbal sophistication?
-This is a cause worth fighting for.Explore posts in the same categories: media, society comment below, or link to this permanent URL from your own site.
+This is a cause worth fighting for.media, society comment below, or link to this permanent URL from your own site.